cameraui/sdk/go/docs/api/storage.md

 HasValue checks if a configuration value exists.

+<a name="DeviceStorage.RPCMethods"></a>
+### func \(\*DeviceStorage\) RPCMethods

+	func (ds *DeviceStorage) RPCMethods() []string

+RPCMethods restricts the storage's RPC surface to the config API.
+Exported lifecycle methods \(Save, DefineSchemas\) stay callable in\-process for plugin authors but are not reachable over the wire.

 <a name="DeviceStorage.RemoveSchema"></a>
 ### func \(\*DeviceStorage\) RemoveSchema

-	func (ds *DeviceStorage) RemoveSchema(key string)
+	func (ds *DeviceStorage) RemoveSchema(key string) error

-RemoveSchema removes a schema field by key.
+RemoveSchema removes a schema field by key, deleting its stored value along with it.

 <a name="DeviceStorage.Save"></a>
 ### func \(\*DeviceStorage\) Save

-	func (ds *DeviceStorage) Save()
+	func (ds *DeviceStorage) Save() error

-Save persists all changes to storage.
+Save persists the storable configuration state, returning once the write is durable \(file synced or master acknowledged\).

 <a name="DeviceStorage.SetConfig"></a>
 ### func \(\*DeviceStorage\) SetConfig

-	func (ds *DeviceStorage) SetConfig(newConfig map[string]any)
+	func (ds *DeviceStorage) SetConfig(newConfig map[string]any) error

-SetConfig merges new configuration values into the existing config.
-Triggers OnSet callbacks for any keys whose values actually changed \(deep compare\).
-Consistent with Node/Python SDK behavior.
+SetConfig merges new configuration values into the existing config and blocks until the merged state is durable.
+Values outside the storable domain reject the whole call before anything is applied.
+OnSet callbacks for keys whose values actually changed \(deep compare\) fire detached after the persist.

 <a name="DeviceStorage.SetInternalValue"></a>
 ### func \(\*DeviceStorage\) SetInternalValue

-	func (ds *DeviceStorage) SetInternalValue(key string, value any)
+	func (ds *DeviceStorage) SetInternalValue(key string, value any) error

-SetInternalValue sets a system\-internal value \(e.g. \_displayName\) without requiring a schema and persists it.
+SetInternalValue sets a system\-internal value \(e.g. \_displayName\) without requiring a schema, blocking until it is persisted.
+A nil value deletes the key; values outside the storable domain are rejected.

 <a name="DeviceStorage.SetValue"></a>
 ### func \(\*DeviceStorage\) SetValue

-	func (ds *DeviceStorage) SetValue(key string, value any)
+	func (ds *DeviceStorage) SetValue(key string, value any) error

-SetValue sets a configuration value and persists it.
-Only processes if a schema exists for the key \(consistent with Node/Python SDK\).
-Calls OnSet\(oldValue, newValue\) after the value is stored.
+SetValue sets a configuration value.
+A nil value deletes the key.
+Only processes if a schema exists for the key.
+When the schema has Store=true the call blocks until the write is durable and returns its error; values outside the storable domain are rejected and the previous value kept.
+OnSet\(newValue, oldValue\) fires detached after the persist.

 <a name="DeviceStorage.SubmitValue"></a>
 ### func \(\*DeviceStorage\) SubmitValue

 	func (ds *DeviceStorage) SubmitValue(key string, value any) map[string]any

-SubmitValue handles submit button clicks.
-Finds the schema by key, calls OnClick if present, and returns the response \(with optional toast\).
-This is the Go equivalent of the Node/Python submitValue method.
+SubmitValue handles a submit\-type field click, invoking OnClick and returning its optional toast/schema response.

 <a name="DiscoveredCamera"></a>